fwupd/fwupd/README.md

 This service is available to all OEMs and firmware creators who would like to make their firmware available to Linux users.

+You can find more information about the technical details of creating a firmware capsule in the hardware vendors section of the [[http://www.fwupd.org|fwupd website]].

 Basic usage flow (command line)
 ------------------------------